Fast ShippingFree shipping for orders above $40

-Ming Qian Tea refers to the tea leaves picked before Qing Ming Day (April 4).
-The Ming Qian Tea has rich texture and better freshness with a chill from the early spring, slight cold and elegant, but it absolutely has amazing ability, surging aroma, sweeter, mellower and smoother taste.
+Ming Qian refers to tea leaves picked prior to Qing Ming Day, April 4.
+This tea has a rich texture and stronger freshness above a chill in the taste from the early spring; overall it is slightly cold and elegant, with an amazing surging aroma and a sweet, mellow, smooth taste.

-This organic tea has flattened leaves and needle-like shape with fresh aroma.
-As the high mountain tea leaves are very tender, after been through a whole cold winter, they are rich in endoplasmic substances and nutrients.
-The fresh leaves of Long Ya Green tea need to go through various complicated processes such as Sha Qing, ordering, shaping, and drying, so that to become the high quality drinkable tea.
-Besides, in order to preserve the shape of the tea, the process of Sha Qing must not be excessively kneaded, and also requires professional skills of tea makers.
+This tea in particular has flattened leaves in a needle-like shape with a fresh aroma.
+High-mountain leaves become tender after surviving a cold winter, and are rich in endoplasmic substances and nutrients.
+The leaves of this Long Ya green tea must undergo a series of complicated process (Sha Qing, ordering, shaping, drying) in order to become a high-quality drinkable product.
+In order to preserve the taste of the tea, during the first Sha Qing step the leaves must not be excessively kneaded, and should do so under the supervision of professional tea makers.

-TeaVivre’s Organic Ming Qian Long Ya Green Tea is manually picked, made by the single tea buds and one bud with one unopened leaf.
-After finished the making process, tea makers will select the leaves again to make sure the tea leaves is beautiful and neatly arranged.
-The tea liquid is bright and clear; tastes sweet, mellow with a fresh chestnut aroma, which will make us feel very comfortable after drinking.
-In addition, this tea is so ornamental that we can also brew it in a glass tea cup.
-Seeing tea leaves dance in the hot water, like the spring bamboo shoots after the rain, pleasing and delightful.
+TeaVivre’s Ming Qian Long Ya green tea is manually picked, with one bud to one unopened leaf.
+Following the crafting process, tea makers re-select the leaves a second time to ensure the tea is beautiful and neatly arranged.
+The liquid for this tea is bright and clear with a sweet, mellow chestnut aroma - and the leaves themselves are ornamental enough to be suitable for brewing in a glass cup.
+The tea leaves dance in the hot water like spring bamboo shoots after a rain, pleasing and delightful.

 Chinese Gongfu Method

 Busy picking season of Mt.
-Tiangong Organic Tea Garden
+Tiangong Tea Garden

 Photograph by TeaVivre Member Chris